Inside: Tips for updating your resume for a career change. Ditch the resume objective for an effective resume summary.

 - Focus on Your Top 3 Relevant Skills: Your resume summary should only be about three sentences, focus on your top three relevant skills.

-If your resume could use a little more love, check out this post that talks about all the important resume sections you need and what content to include or download two of my go-to resume templates.
+If your resume could use a little more love, check out this post that talks about all the important resume sections you need and what content to include or download the checklist below.
 Good luck!
 You’ve got this.